roberttidey/SimpleScan/README.md

 * Utility is writen in Powershell which is easily edited to change features
 * A compiled version to an .exe files is included using PS2EXE

+##Update
+* Corrected scan size to take into account resolution